crickfan/CCA-personality-mental-health/README.md

-# CCA-personality-mental-health
+ This repository hosts the analytical codes and results for the following paper:

- Analytical codes and results for the manuscript "Distinct personality profiles associated with disease risk and diagnostic status in eating disorders"
+ Zhang, Z., Robinson, L., Campbell, I., et al. (2024).
+Distinct personality profiles associated with disease risk and diagnostic status in eating disorders.
+Journal of Affective Disorders, 360, 146–155. https://doi.org/10.1016/j.jad.2024.05.132

  STATA codes and output are shown in the pdf files.

 ## Cronbach's alpha
  Cronbach's alpha for the personality measures was calculated in the population sample and the clinical sample respectively.